Wednesday, April 17, 2024

 ⁵Ayn Rand asserted capitalism and altruism are opposites and do not mix i.e. that in a true free market system we can not benefit (win) by helping others benefit (win).

-Click here for a 2-minute video explaining this worldview.
+Click here for a 2-minute video of her explaining worldview.

 However, as an atheist, she didn't understand the dynamic of being empowered to love others when we know we are fully loved.